Cambridge Trust Co. Sells 467 Shares of iShares Select Dividend ETF (NASDAQ:DVY)

-Cambridge Trust Co. lessened its holdings in shares of iShares Select Dividend ETF (NASDAQ:DVY) by 8.3% during the 3rd quarter, according to its most recent disclosure with the SEC.
-The fund owned 5,163 shares of the company’s stock after selling 467 shares during the period.
-Cambridge Trust Co.’s holdings in iShares Select Dividend ETF were worth $592,000 at the end of the most recent reporting period.
+Cambridge Trust Co. lowered its holdings in iShares Select Dividend ETF (NASDAQ:DVY – Get Rating) by 8.3% during the third quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The firm owned 5,163 shares of the company’s stock after selling 467 shares during the quarter.
+Cambridge Trust Co.’s holdings in iShares Select Dividend ETF were worth $592,000 at the end of the most recent quarter.

-Several other institutional investors and hedge funds have also recently modified their holdings of DVY.
-Herold Advisors Inc. bought a new stake in shares of iShares Select Dividend ETF in the third quarter worth about $28,000.
-Creative Financial Designs Inc. ADV acquired a new stake in shares of iShares Select Dividend ETF in the third quarter valued at approximately $46,000.
-Newbridge Financial Services Group Inc. lifted its position in shares of iShares Select Dividend ETF by 1,637.0% in the second quarter.
-Newbridge Financial Services Group Inc. now owns 469 shares of the company’s stock valued at $55,000 after buying an additional 442 shares during the last quarter.
-Federated Hermes Inc. acquired a new stake in iShares Select Dividend ETF during the 2nd quarter worth approximately $57,000.
-Finally, Ibex Wealth Advisors acquired a new stake in iShares Select Dividend ETF during the 3rd quarter worth approximately $84,000.
+Other hedge funds and other institutional investors have also bought and sold shares of the company.
+Herold Advisors Inc. bought a new stake in iShares Select Dividend ETF during the third quarter worth about $28,000.
+Creative Financial Designs Inc. ADV bought a new stake in iShares Select Dividend ETF during the third quarter worth about $46,000.
+Newbridge Financial Services Group Inc. grew its stake in iShares Select Dividend ETF by 1,637.0% during the second quarter.
+Newbridge Financial Services Group Inc. now owns 469 shares of the company’s stock worth $55,000 after buying an additional 442 shares during the last quarter.
+Federated Hermes Inc. bought a new stake in iShares Select Dividend ETF during the second quarter worth about $57,000.
+Finally, Kozak & Associates Inc. bought a new stake in iShares Select Dividend ETF during the third quarter worth about $61,000.

 iShares Select Dividend ETF, formerly iShares Dow Jones Select Dividend Index Fund (the Fund), is an exchange-traded fund.
 The Fund seeks investment results that correspond generally to the price and yield performance of the Dow Jones U.S. Select Dividend Index (the Index).
 The Index measures the performance of a selected group of equity securities issued by companies that have provided relatively high dividend yields on a consistent basis over time.